 Having just one delinquent account on your credit report can be devastating to your credit scores.

-Whether it’s a late car payment, credit card payment, or mortgage payment, a recent late payment can cause as much as a 90-110 point drop on your FICO score.
+Whether it’s a late car payment, credit card payment, or mortgage payment, a recent late payment can cause as much as a 90-110 point drop in your FICO score.

 As time goes on, the late payment will hurt your credit score less and less until it drops off.
 However, potential creditors can still see that history as long as it’s listed on your report.

-Late payments appear on your report as either being 30, 60, 90, or 120-plus days late.
+Late payments appear on your report as either being 30 days late, 60 days late, 90 days late, or 120-plus days late.
 Each of these degrees of delinquency has a different impact on your credit.

 The later you are, the more damage it does to your credit.
 More recent delinquent accounts also have a greater impact than older ones.